tlikonen/just-getopt/README.md

     type which implements the trait `DoubleEndedIterator`.
 The methods
     are: `required_value_missing`, `options_all` and
     `options_value_all`.
-  - Enum `OptValueType` is renamed to `OptValue` and the enum is marked as non-exhaustive: more variants were added in 2.0 and can be added in the future.
+  - Enum `OptValueType` was renamed to `OptValue` and the enum is now marked as non-exhaustive: more variants were added in 2.0 and can be added in the future.

 License